 Check if the mesh shows both of your verifiers under the same public key.
 If everything is fine, you can delete your old verifier.

-Bonus tip for more experienced users: if you already have a healthy verifier, you can avoid waiting a few hours and sync new verifier in a few seconds, thanks to jimtalksdata for this great tip.
+Bonus tip for more experienced users: if you already have a healthy verifier, you can avoid waiting a few hours and sync a new verifier in a few seconds, thanks to jimtalksdata for this great tip.
 Firstly, stop your newly created verifier to avoid potential conflicts:

 sudo supervisorctl stop all